This page may contain affiliate links. Please see Affiliate Disclaimer

 The cheese is mainly within the base, with just a very light sprinkle on top.
-A secret ingredient (until you see the ingredients list) within the base also gives it an extra kick.
+A secret ingredient in the base gives it an extra kick.

-There is no traditional tomato paste base.
-I’m not even sure I should call it a pizza, but hey, that was how my mum sold it to me, so who am I to mess with tradition.
+There is no traditional tomato paste sauce.
+I’m not even sure I should call it a pizza!
 Plum or cherry tomatoes work well as a topping to give a sweetness that complements the saltiness of the cheese.

-This is quite an indulgent recipe, I hear you say.
+Scone Pizza is quite an indulgent recipe, I hear you say.
 Why is this healthy eating?
 I think we can eat the food we enjoy if we have cut as many calories as possible from the recipe, without compromising on taste.
-It can also be eaten in moderation within any calorie restrictions you have, or just exercise a little harder.
+It can also be eaten in moderation within any calorie restrictions you have, or maybe just exercise a little harder.